hanbin973/hanbin973.github.io/index.md

 - Bachelor of Mathematics, Department of Mathematical Sciences (2017.2 - 2023.8)

 South Korean medical schools are <b>undergraduate-based</b> unlike the US counterparts.
+I passed the Korea Medical License Exam.
+The license will be in effect from August, 2023.

 ## Professional service
 ### Peer review